 As you can see, this rating is symmetric about zero.
 Zero means you did not change your team’s odds of winning the round on average.
 A positive rating means the player tended to improve their team's odds of winning, and a negative rating means that the player tended to hurt their team’s odds of winning the round.

-While this rating improves on previously used ratings by taking more of what actually matters in terms of winning games of CS:GO into account, there are still limitations and edge-cases where, through chance or through actively looking to simply maximize your rating instead of winning the game, you can get to situations where the goals of getting a high rating and winning the match are not completely aligned.
+While this rating improves on previously used ratings by taking more of what actually matters in terms of winning games of CS:GO into account, there are still limitations and edge-cases.
+Through chance or through actively looking to simply maximize your rating instead of winning the game, you can get to situations where the goals of getting a high rating and winning the match are not completely aligned.

-With that said, we feel like the rating system is already in a place where it’s significantly better than anything else out there, and will now enter a period of gathering data from its live implementation as well as feedback from both our user base and the wider CS:GO community as a whole.
-Once that’s done, we intend to continue updating Leetify Rating until it’s as near a complete system as a “single metric” can be for valuing player’s impact.
+As of now, we feel like the rating system is already in a place where it’s significantly better than anything else out there, and will now enter a period of gathering data from its live implementation as well as feedback from both our user base and the wider CS:GO community as a whole.
+If more problems arrive, we intend to continue updating Leetify Rating until it’s as near a complete system as a “single metric” can be for valuing player’s impact.

 Any such future updates will be properly communicated with the community and will be made in a way that minimizes confusion when comparing matches from different versions of Leetify Rating.